Leslie M. Spencer

 Leslie represents clients on matters involving a wide range of technologies, including financial technology (“Fintech”), computer software (including artificial intelligence), blockchain, network communications, encryption and security protocols, semiconductor design and manufacturing, automotive technology, medical devices and healthcare information technology, among others.

 Leslie has been recognized by New York Law Journal as one of thirty “Top Women in Law 2016,” and among New York Metro Super Lawyers since 2013.

-Prior to practicing law, Leslie worked for financial services and defense technology companies, and supervised the development of a smart card-based secure transaction system.
+Prior to practicing law, Leslie worked for financial services and defense technology companies, and developed a smart card-based secure transaction system.

 - Godo Kaisha IP Bridge 1 v.
-Qualcomm – Representing IP Bridge in infringement action asserting eight patents directed to semiconductor technology.
+Qualcomm (D. Del.) – Represented IP Bridge in infringement action asserting eight patents directed to semiconductor technology.

 - Ironworks Patents, LLC v.
 A Major Multinational Telecommunications Equipment Company (E.D.
 Tex.) – Defended a major multinational telecommunications equipment company in an action alleging infringement of five patents directed to various methods for user input and communication.

 - Rovi Technologies Corporation – Defended Rovi/TiVo in connection with inter partes review challenging patents related to interactive television program guides.

 - Yvolve Sports– Advised Yvolve Sports with regard to patent, copyright and trademark matters related to scooters, electronic skateboards and self-balancing vehicles.

 - Aurelian IP Management, LLC v.
 Hewlett Packard Enterprise Co.
 (E.D.
 Tex.) – Defended Hewlett Packard Enterprise in a matter relating to the processing, storage and analysis of large sets of free-format data.
 Filed early motion to dismiss and resolved case favorably.